 This service is used quite regularly by the wills & probate solicitors in Norfolk, and often does produce good results.

 Though this service is used less often than the wills search, occasionally personal injury solicitors are instructed by a client who, for example, has contracted an industrial disease from an employer which closed down many years ago.
 Often that insurer can be very difficult to trace, despite organisations such as ELTO and APIL.

 However, sometimes personal injury solicitors from other firms will have pursued that same insurer, and is able to share information for the benefit of the client.
 The specific NNLS search has the benefit of utilising local knowledge.

-Like the wills search, any NNLS member who deals with personal injury can ask the administrator (currently Anna Godfrey) to email round the other personal injury solicitors in the area to see what information might be available.
+Like the wills search, any NNLS member who deals with personal injury can ask the administrator (currently Claire Clarke) to email round the other personal injury solicitors in the area to see what information might be available.

 Although NNLS does not have any statutory or regulatory role to play in the administration of law firms, very occasionally having a representative body is invaluable when things go wrong.

 For example, in 2016 NNLS was contacted by the national Law Society because a Norfolk based sole practitioner had become incapacitated and there was therefore no-one looking after that solicitor’s client matters.
 The NNLS, with the help of another local representative body, was able to speak to firms local to that sole practitioner, in order to ensure that the clients’ matters were properly dealt with.